bluehabit/BlogPosts/CSS/CSS Only Animations.md

 When I initialliay transitioned from building web components interactivity in JS to CSS only I was a bit perplexed.
 I struggled with the concept quite bit and often found myself questioning why I was bothering to learn this instead of writing a few lines of Javascript instead.
 If this is you in the beginning, stick with it and you may learn a new trick or two and add new improvements to your work flow.

 It is my hope that this article will clearly illuminate and clear any obfuscation on the matter.
 As we move through the material you may find that I like to move from simple examples to complex.
-If you find yourself already knowledgeable on a particular subject matter, please feel welcome to skip ahead.
+If you find yourself already knowledgeable on a particular subject matter or a particular example is too rudimentary, please feel welcome to skip ahead.
 If not, please continue to hold the course as each section of this article builds on the previous.

-## At the Heart State Changes
+## State Change - The Heart of the Matter

 **heart animation**

 When it comes to animating using CSS only there is one central concept of critical importance that allows this to work.
-The idea is managing states of various HTML elements.
+The idea is managing different states of various HTML elements.
 The elements that we will pay particular attention to revolve around the `input` tag and its `type` attribute.

 To be more specific `<input type="radio">` and `<input type="checkbox" >`.

 ## Input Type: Radio and Checkbox
 Every input HTML element object has properties.
-The property that we are particularly interested in is `.checked`, this is something every input type of radio and checkbox have.
+HTML elements are just like any other object that we may be accustom to working with inside of Javascript, they have properties and methods.
+The property that we are particularly interested in for the this post is `.checked`, this is something every input type of radio and checkbox have.
 We can leverage this to our advantage to manage the different states of our animation.
+In the case of the radio and checkbox input element they have two states, checked or unchecked.
+Not dissimilar to a light switch that has two states, on or off.

-To give you a finer level of detail lets look at some simple code that I put together.
-I quickly introduced an ID to each input element allowing me to quickly grab them from the DOM using JS.
+To give you a finer level of detail lets look at some simple code.
+I added an ID to each input element allowing me to quickly grab them from the DOM using JS.

 ```
 <input id='radio' type="radio">